Falling into Vanlife was never meant to happen to me. It was a wild journey that I somehow stumbled into at the peak of the pandemic in 2020.

 It was at the height of this misery of being stuck at home without being able to travel that I made the decision to buy a van.

-Buying a van was the perfect solution to the problem I had of not being able to travel and I was all for the adventure and rollercoaster ride it was going to offer me.
+Buying a van was the perfect solution to the problem I had of not being able to travel.
+I was all for the adventure and rollercoaster ride it was going to offer me.

 So I did the thing most people would warn you not to do; I jumped into my new dream without second-guessing it.

-I bought my van without much difficulty, and honestly, I was thankful for the ease in which it all happened.
+I bought my van without much difficulty.
+Honestly, I was thankful for the ease in which it all happened.
 It was as if the stars were aligning and telling me that my new adventure was all meant to be.

-I bought my van, Atlas, in mid-2020 and for the next 6 months, I cleaned it up, fixed the problems with it, and went on plenty of practice trips around North Queensland to learn exactly what it was like living in a van while travelling solo.
+I bought my van, Atlas, in mid-2020 and for the next 6 months.
+Then, I cleaned it up, fixed the problems with it.
+After, I went on plenty of practice trips around North Queensland to learn exactly what it was like living in a van while travelling solo.

 The practice trips were great.
 I ventured to Cairns, exploring different things along the way.
 I went to the Atherton Tablelands and fell in love with the simplicity and quietness that came hand in hand with living in a van.
-The outback called to me twice, and so on two separate occasions, I travelled to Charters Towers and lived under the stars with the sounds of nature and the smell of freshly burned logs wafting around me.
+The outback called to me twice.
+So, on two separate occasions, I travelled to Charters Towers.
+I lived under the stars with the sounds of nature and the smell of freshly burned logs wafting around me.

 It was pure magic and I was living on cloud nine.